ItamarTati/Project-A/README.md

 # Project-A
-This an app to help parent track their child feedings that uses whatsapp
+This an app to help parents track their child feedings that uses whatsapp Developers and others are welcome to share ideas or make pull requests